 The Agency has developed a Lloyd's Internal Model ("LIM") framework on behalf of the Syndicate to identify risks and quantify their impact on economic capital.
 The LIM estimates how much capital is required to reduce the risk of insolvency to a remote degree of probability under Solvency II.
-The LIM has also been considered in assessing the capital requirement.
+The LIM has also been considered in assessing the capital requirement d.
+Capital Resources Requirement d.
+Capital Resources Requirement (continued)